Director: Richard Stanley

 Words – Carly Stevenson

 Adapted from the H.P.
-Lovecraft short story by cult director Richard Stanley, Color Out of Space is a stunning spectacle of cosmic body horror that perfectly captures the fear of the unknown we have come to associate with the Lovecraftian subgenre.
+Lovecraft short story by cult director Richard Stanley, Colour Out of Space is a stunning spectacle of cosmic body horror that perfectly captures the fear of the unknown we have come to associate with the Lovecraftian subgenre.

 Set in the fictional town of Arkham, Massachusetts (affectionately known as ‘Lovecraft country’ by readers), the film centres around the Gardner family, whose quiet lives are thrown into disarray when a meteorite crashes on their farm and melts into the earth, with devastating effects on the surrounding flora and fauna.
 Vegetation sours, the alpacas become spooked and unidentifiable flowers bloom around the garden well, from which Jack – the youngest of the Gardner siblings – hears strange voices.